ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 [Definitions from source one, Wiki of Primitive Equations]

-Atmospheric models supplement these equations with the natural proccesses that affect weather.
+Atmospheric models supplement these equations with additional factors of natural proccesses that affect weather.
 For example, this could include turbulent diffusion, radiation, moist processes (clouds and precipitation), heat exchange, soil, vegetation, surface water, the kinematic effects of terrain, and convection.
-This can make an accurate computational model for atmospheric modeling incredibly complex and taxing on even supercomputers because of the millions of data points to keep track of.
-Working in 3D increases this complexity where the number of points to keep track of is $N^3$, so we need smarter data structures to be able to run these simulations.
+This can make an accurate computational model for atmospheric modeling incredibly complex and taxing on even supercomputers.
+Working in 3D increases this complexity where the number of points to keep track of is $N^3$, so we need a smarter data structure to be able to run these simulations.
 Although grids and arrays in Python can outperform some data structures when there is less data to manage, these structures eventually slow down the processing time since it tracks each invidual point.
 This isn’t the best use of our memory if we are only interested in regions of activity (ie, storm formation, intense wind shear, etc).
 We need a data structure that stores all of this information, isn’t computationally taxing, and can adapt to activity.
 This is where a Eulerian Octree becomes useful.

 ## Eulerian Octree

 ## Summary of Code